 Potatoes in my house often go through three phases.
 This is especially true during the warmer months.
 Because I buy potatoes in bulk, sometimes we get tired of eating them, and they sit around longer than anticipated.
 The first stage my potatoes have is the picture perfect potato that can be baked or steamed and served whole.
 The second stages occur simultaneously as some potatoes become wrinkled and other have small eyes sprout.
 Once potatoes have reached this point, they are too ugly to bake.
 In order to use them, they must first be peeled and any eyes cut off.
 Of course, there is a fourth phase when the potatoes are rotten and inedible.
 We try to avoid that phase altogether.
-When they’re rotten, the only thing that can be done with them is to throw them into the trash.
+When they’re rotten, the only thing that can be done with them is to throw them into the trash, or the compost pile.

 Almost everyone agrees that it’s OK to eat potatoes that have sprouted as long as you remove the sprouts and the eyes.
 There are many mixed opinions about the safety of eating wrinkled potatoes.
 You will have to make your own decisions.
 Personally, I wash them, cut them in half and if they look and smell okay, I peel them, cook them, and we eat them.
 I learned this from watching my mother who began her married life living out in the country and living off of the land.
 They had a root cellar where they stored root crops and all of the things they canned.
 Most of their food came from crops they grew and the animals they raised.
 Anything else they needed, my parents bartered for with their surplus.
 It was hard work, but they found it fulfilling.